 Importantly, being able to prune concepts can help mitigate misalignement issues such as those of agents playing Pong (\cf Fig.~\ref{fig:motivation}), where an agent can base its action selection on the enemy's position instead of the ball's one.
 Specifically, pruning the enemy position from the distance relation concept enforces SCoBot agents to rely on relevant features for their decisions such as the ball's position, rather than the spurious correlation with the enemy's paddle.

 \textbf{Object-centric feedback reward}.
-Reward shaping \citep{Touzet1997NeuralRL, Ng1999PolicyIU} is a standard RL technique that is used to facilitate the agent's learning process by introducing intermediate reward signals, aggregated to the original reward signal.
+Reward shaping~\citep{Touzet1997NeuralRL, Ng1999PolicyIU} is a standard RL technique that is used to facilitate the agent's learning process by introducing intermediate reward signals, aggregated to the original reward signal.
 The object-centric and importantly \textit{concept-based} approach of SCoBots allows to easily craft additional reward signals.
-Formally, one can use the extracted relational concepts to express a new expert reward signal:

-where $R^{\text{exp}}: \Gamma \longrightarrow \mathbb{R}$ and $\Gamma_t = \mu(\omega(s_t))$ is the relational state, extracted by the relation extractor.
+Formally, one can use the extracted relational concepts to express a new expert reward signal: where $R^{\text{exp}}: \Gamma \longrightarrow \mathbb{R}$ and $\Gamma_t = \mu(\omega(s_t))$ is the relational state, extracted by the relation extractor.
 The coefficient $\alpha_{g_t} \in \mathbb{R}$ is used to penalize or reward the agent proportionally to relational concepts.
 Our expert reward only relies on the state, as we make use of the concepts extracted from it.
 However, incorporating the action into the reward computation is straightforward.
 In practice, this expert reward signal can lead to guiding the agent towards focusing on relevant concepts, but also help smoothing sparse reward signals, which we will discuss further in our evaluations.

-For example, experts have the ability to impose penalties, based on the distance between the agent and objects (\cf ``expert reward'' arrow in Fig.~\ref{fig:scobot}), with the intention of incentivizing the agent to maintain close proximity with the ball.
-As we show in our experimental evaluation, we can use this concept pruning and concept based reward shaping to easily address many RL specific caveats such as reward sparsity, ill-defined objectives, difficult credit assignment, and misalignment (\cf App.~\ref{app:rl_caveats} for details on each problem).
+For example, one can impose penalties, based on the distance between the agent and objects (\cf ``expert reward'' arrow in Fig.~\ref{fig:scobot}), with the intention of incentivizing the agent to maintain close proximity with the ball.
+As shown in our experimental evaluation, we can use this concept pruning and concept based reward shaping to easily address many RL specific caveats such as reward sparsity, ill-defined objectives, difficult credit assignment, and misalignment (\cf App.~\ref{app:rl_caveats} for details on each problem).